 The All-New Things: iPhone launch

 In this article, Questia Group focuses on the new iPhone models launch, namely on the awareness it has on the Romanian market and the particularities ranked by respondents as ‘most interesting’.
-Our research was conducted through an online survey on our platform www.questia.ro covering 976 respondents.
+Our research was conducted through an online survey on our platform www.questia.ro covering 976 respondents, with a plus or minus 3% margin of error.
 The survey was active between 11 and 13 September 2017.
 Our key findings are presented below.

 Each iPhone launch brings together people from all over the world in revealing the new features of the phone.
 Some researchers attribute such events as 'the revelation of modern cultural artifacts'.
 When the iPhone was launched in the US in 2007, it sold over 500, 000 units in the first weekend in the States.
 Since then, over 42 million iPhones have been sold, arguably making it one of the most successful mobile phone products ever launched, thus placing it as a “moment” in the history of cultural technology.
 The design philosophy, marketing, and business models behind Apple products have decisively reframed the values of usability that underpin software and interface design in the consumer technology industry.